-If a paper filing, the clerk must file copies of the notice in all of the directly related cases.
+If the filing is made in paper form or by e-mail consistent with Appendix E to these rules, the clerk must file copies of the notice in all of the directly related cases.

-(C) Service.
-A party must serve the Notice of Directly Related Case(s) on all parties in the related cases.

-(4) Treatment of Directly Related Cases.

-- (A) When a Notice of Directly Related Case(s) is filed with a complaint, the clerk will assign the case to the judge to whom the earliest-filed case is assigned.
-If the judge determines that the case is not in fact directly related to the earliest-filed case, the judge will return the case to the clerk for random reassignment. - (B) When a Notice of Directly Related Case(s) is filed after a case has been assigned and is accompanied by a motion to transfer or for consolidation, the judge in the earliest-filed case, after consultation with the judge(s) in the later-filed case(s), will grant or deny the motion to transfer or for consolidation. - (b) Indirectly Related Cases.
+- (C) Service.
+A party must serve the Notice of Directly Related Case(s) on all parties in the related cases. - (4) Treatment of Directly Related Cases. - (A) When a Notice of Directly Related Case(s) is filed with a complaint, the clerk will assign the case to the judge to whom the earliest-filed case is assigned.
+If the judge determines that the case is not in fact directly related to the earliest-filed case, the judge will return the case to the clerk for random reassignment. - (B) When a Notice of Directly Related Case(s) is filed after a case has been assigned and is accompanied by a motion to transfer or for consolidation, the judge in the earliest-filed case, after consultation with the judge(s) in the later-filed case(s), will grant or deny the motion to transfer or for consolidation.

-- (1) In General.
+- (b) Indirectly Related Cases. - (1) In General.
 If a party is aware of the existence of any indirectly related case(s), the party may file a Notice of Indirectly Related Case(s). - (2) Definition.
-For the purpose of this rule, cases are indirectly related when: - (A) they present common issues of fact; and - (B) their consolidation for purposes of coordinated discovery can be expected significantly to promote the efficient administration of justice. - (3) Notice. - (A) Contents.
+For the purpose of this rule, cases are indirectly related when: - (A) they present common issues of fact; and - (B) their consolidation for purposes of coordinated discovery can be expected significantly to promote the efficient administration of justice.

+(3) Notice.

+- (A) Contents.
 The Notice of Indirectly Related Case(s): - (i) must identify the title and docket number of all indirectly related cases; and - (ii) must explain why the cases qualify for treatment as indirectly related cases under RCFC 40.2(b)(2). - (B) Filing.
 A party must file the Notice of Indirectly Related Case(s) in the earliest-filed related case.
 Counsel must also file copies of the notice in all of the indirectly related cases and may appear in those cases solely for purposes of filing the notice or responding to the notice under RCFC 40.2(b)(3)(D).
-If a paper filing, the clerk must file copies of the notice in all of the indirectly related cases. - (C) Service.
+If the filing is made in paper form or by e-mail consistent with Appendix E to these rules, the clerk must file copies of the notice in all of the indirectly related cases. - (C) Service.
 A party must serve the Notice of Indirectly Related Case(s) on all parties in the related cases. - (D) Responding.
 Any response to the notice must be filed in the earliest-filed case within 21 days after service of the notice and must be served on all parties in the related cases.
 Counsel must also file copies of the response in all of the related cases.
-If a paper filing, the clerk must file copies of the response in all of the related cases. - (4) Treatment of Indirectly Related Cases.
+If the filing is made in paper form or by e-mail consistent with Appendix E to these rules, the clerk must file copies of the response in all of the related cases.

+(4) Treatment of Indirectly Related Cases.
 When a Notice of Indirectly Related Case(s) is filed, the judge in the earliest-filed case will call a meeting of all of the assigned judges to determine what action, if any, is appropriate.
 All parties in the related cases will be notified of the determination reached.

 (As revised and reissued May 1, 2002; as amended Nov.
 3, 2008, Aug.
-2, 2021.)
+2, 2021, July 31, 2023.)